anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter03.md

 [OpenStack](https://docs.openstack.org/arch-design/design-storage.html) supports many different storage architectures and backends.
 The choice of a particular backend storage is driven by a number of factors including: scalability, resiliency, availability, data durability, capacity and performance.

 Most cloud storage architectures incorporate a number of clustered storage nodes that provide high bandwidth access to physical storage backends connected by high speed networks.
 The architecture consists of multiple storage controller units, each a generic server (CPU, Cache, storage), managing a number of high-performance hard drives.
 The distributed block storage software creates an abstract single pool of storage by aggregating all of the controller units.
-Advanced and high-speed networking (data routing) and global load balancing techniques ensure high-performance,high availability storage system.
+Advanced and high-speed networking (data routing) and global load balancing techniques ensure high-performance, high availability storage system.

 <a name="3.5"></a>
 ## 3.5.
 Cloud Topology